klange01/partial-clustering-GEE-MM/README.md

 # partial-clustering-GEE-MM
-R code for simulation study comparing GEEs and mixed models for the analysis of partially clustered trials.
-The accompanying article is currently in preparation.
+R code for simulation study comparing GEEs and mixed models for the analysis of partially clustered trials to accompany the paper:

+Lange KM, Sullivan TR, Kasza J, Yelland LN.
+Performance of mixed effects models and generalized estimating equations for continuous outcomes in partially clustered trials including both independent and paired data.
+Statistics in Medicine.
+2024;1-17. [doi: 10.1002/sim.10201](https://doi.org/10.1002/sim.10201)

 ## Files
 **R/:** Functions for generating simulated data, analysing the datasets, and generating nested loop plots.